from Paradise Lost (IV.222-44)(1667)

 WILLIAM SHAKESPEARE

-- Chorus (from Henry the Fifth III.i.1-17)
+- Chorus (Henry the Fifth III.i.1-17)

-- Juliet’s Soliloquy (from Romeo and Juliet III.ii.1-25)
+- Juliet’s Soliloquy (Romeo and Juliet III.ii.1-25)

-- Lear on the Heath (from King Lear III.ii.1-9)
+- Lear on the Heath (King Lear III.ii.1-9)

-- Prospero Explains (from The Tempest IV.i.148-63)
+- Prospero Explains (The Tempest IV.i.148-63)

 - Sonnet 18